 + Singing the birthday song in Urdu.
 Read here

-Notice how I have kept electronic tools at the end of my list since these alone will not help your child learn and enjoy Urdu.
+Notice how I have kept electronic tools at the end of my list of how to teach Urdu, since these alone will not help your child learn and enjoy Urdu.
 These are at best additional resources.
 Don’t rely on them alone.
 The primary caregiver has to be involved for learning to be engaging and effective.
 When your child watches the shows, cuddle up and watch with them.
 Later discuss the characters and the themes.
 This will enhance their learning.

 - UrduMom weekly story time on Facebook (Happens every Saturday 9.30 AM Mountain Standard Time and 9.30 PM in Pakistan)

-Hope you enjoyed these tips.
+Hope you enjoyed these tips of how to teach Urdu to kids.
 All the best in your journey to teach your children Urdu and raising them bilingual.
 I would love to hear from you on what strategies you use and if the ones I suggested help.
 Take care!